 Opportunity for a referred candidate in the 'New Applicant' stage

-Check out our article on referring candidates to learn more about Lever users from across your organization can submit referrals.
+Check out our help article on referring candidates to learn more about how Lever users from across your organization can submit referrals.

 Advancing opportunities through stages in the Applicant section

 The stages in the Applicant section of the pipeline are configured when your organization first sets up their LeverTRM environment.
-If you wish to add, change, or remove these stages after your LeverTRM environment has been set up, submit a request to our Support team.
+Changes can be made to the stages in the Applicant section of your pipeline by a user with Super Admin access (to learn more, refer to our help articles on pipeline customization).
 The number of stages in the Applicant section will be different for every organization, as they will reflect the workflows that your team goes through before moving a candidate to an interview stage.